Graduate Emphasis

 It is beneficial for you to apply as soon as you decide you would like to do the emphasis so that you can be notified about graduate student opportunities and programming offered by the Chicano/Latino Studies Department.
 Applying for and being admitted to the emphasis also allows you to include your profile on the department website and list it as part of your coursework on fellowship applications.
 However, you can apply at any time.

-I have space in my schedule to take a class but there are not any Chicano/Latino Studies courses being offered this quarter or they don't fit in my schedule.
+I have space in my schedule to take a class, but there are no Chicano/Latino Studies courses being offered this quarter, or they don't fit in my schedule.

 You can look at other classes that address Chicano/Latino issues, such as courses on immigration or race/ethnicity.
 You might also consider taking an independent study course with one of our department faculty.
 You will need to petition for these courses to count and are encouraged to check with the graduate emphasis director ahead of time to confirm that the course will meet the requirements.

-I took a class that addressed Chicano/Latino issues but was not cross-listed with Chicano/Latino Studies.
+I took a class that addressed Chicano/Latino issues, but it was not cross-listed with Chicano/Latino Studies.
 Does that count?

-Can independent study classes count for an elective course?
+Can independent study classes count as an elective course?

 Why do I need to take classes in other departments and schools?